10-Minute Níspero Chutney (Spicy Loquat Recipe)

 - Prepare everything first.
 Chop up the onion nice and small, and grate the garlic and ginger so it’s all ready to go.

-- Get your loquats sorted Start by washing them to emove dirt, peel them, take the stones out, and roughly chop the flesh.
+- Start by washing them to remove dirt, peeling them, removing the stones, and roughly chopping the flesh.
 Set it aside for later.

 - Add a splash of oil to a small pan and warm it over low heat.
 Once it’s hot, toss in the coriander seeds and mustard seeds.

-- Let them pop!
-When the seeds start to pop and smell all toasty, throw in the chopped onion, grated garlic, and ginger.
+- When the seeds start to pop and smell all toasty, throw in the chopped onion, grated garlic, and ginger.
 Stir-fry it all for about 2- 3 minutes until the onion softens a bit.

-- Spice time.
-Add in the chili flakes, cumin, turmeric with black pepper, curry powder, cardamom, and give everything a really good stir so it’s coated in spice.
+- Add in the chili flakes, cumin, turmeric, and black pepper, curry powder, and the cardamom, and give everything a really good stir so it’s coated in spice.

 - Drop in the chopped loquats, plus the salt, agave syrup, and apple cider vinegar.
 Stir everything together and let it gently simmer for 6-7 minutes, stirring now and then.

 - Cool and store.
 Let the chutney cool completely, then transfer it to a sterilised jar.
-Pop it in the fridge and it’ll keep for about a week.
+Pop it in the fridge, it’ll keep for about a week.

 Notes & Suggestions

-If you’re using organic nísperos, there’s no need to peel them, most of the nutrients are just under the skin, and to be honest, peeling them takes forever.
-Just give them a good wash , cut them in half and remove the stone and chop them up skin-on for extra fibre and less fuss.
+If you’re using organic nísperos, there’s no need to peel them; most of the nutrients are just under the skin, and to be honest, peeling them takes forever.
+Just give them a good wash, cut them in half, remove the stone, and chop them up skin-on for extra fibre and less fuss.
 Want it sweeter?

 Add a pinch of ground cinnamon for a warmer, sweeter twist.
 It pairs beautifully with the tangy loquats and spices.
 FAQ for the homemade nispero loquat chutney What is Chutney?
-Chutney is a classic Indian condiment often served with curries, naan bread and rice.
-It can be made with different fruits, veggies, and spices, it can be sweet, spicy, tangy, or like mine, all three!
+Chutney is a classic Indian condiment often served with curries, naan bread, and rice.
+It can be made with different fruits, veggies, and spices; it can be sweet, spicy, tangy, or, like mine, all three!
 Can I make this chutney with other fruits?
 Yep!
 If you don’t have loquats (nísperos), you could totally try it with apricots, plums, peaches, or even mango.
 How long does homemade chutney last in the fridge?
 About a week in a clean, sealed jar.
 If you want to keep it longer, you can freeze it in small batches for up to 6 months.
 Just defrost and stir before using.
+Looking for more easy dip recipes?
+Try these:

 Nutrition Profile